GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 4:** Let's get into it with site launches.

 **Slide 5:** First, [simpler.grants.gov](https://www.google.com/url?q=https://simpler.grants.gov&sa=D&source=docs&ust=1711052748736300&usg=AOvVaw2YSQ8xGM91WUdioPsTCZMY), an exciting new initiative from the grants.gov team at the department of Health and Human Services.

-Well, grants.gov provides a centralized location for grant seekers to find and apply for federal funding opportunities.
+Grants.gov provides a centralized location for grant seekers to find and apply for federal funding opportunities.
 Simpler.grants.gov is a new site from the grants.gov team that's using a transparent, iterative, and agile process to document their progress modernizing and improving the grants.gov service.
 It's an exciting project where they'll be building software out in the open, and I for one, am pretty interested in their approach and their progress!
 The simpler.grants.gov homepage features a simple, text-focused layout, with a large blue hero field and the words "We're building a simpler Grants.gov!"

 **Slide 6:** Next, [Search.gov](https://www.google.com/url?q=https://search.gov&sa=D&source=docs&ust=1711052748730824&usg=AOvVaw3N-xMZKFbY9VHxVGWKAjS-) is starting to roll out hosted search results pages powered by USWDS code.

 You know search.gov, right?
 It's the search engine by and for the federal government, a free service powering search results on over 2,000 websites.
-Well earlier this year they released a beta of a USWDS-based redesign of their hosted results page.
+Earlier this year they released a beta of a USWDS-based redesign of their hosted results page.
 Now Digital.gov is the first site to be able to use it, hosting a USWDS-powered search result layout!
 Search.gov and DigitalGov — a real chocolate and peanut butter combination in my book.

 On this slide we see the [Digital.gov search results](https://www.google.com/url?q=https://find.digitalgov.gov/search?utf8%3D%25E2%259C%2593%26affiliate%3Ddigitalgov%26query%3Dusability%26commit%3D&sa=D&source=docs&ust=1711052748731793&usg=AOvVaw1J9MZWOISXo_njMu-hJ7Ti) page for the keyword "usability".
 We see a clean display of search results, as well as a way to select between all search results and just videos.

 **Slide 7:** Congratulations and great work!
 Be sure to let our team know when a new site launches, either with an email or a note on the USWDS public Slack channel!

 **Slide 8:** Now for a few product updates…

 **Slide 9:** First USWDS 3.8.0.
 Last month I said that it would be coming in January… but that didn't happen.
 We got super busy with a lot of the component lifecycle work we're talking about today, so we had to delay the release.

 Well it's still coming — and it's still a release that has a number of good improvements largely contributed by the community, like sticky headers in tables, alignment improvements for icons in buttons, and indeterminate checkbox styling — but we're now aiming for the end of this month.
 And this time, we will hit that deadline, and you can check in on our progress on our public project board — [we're posting that link in the chat](https://www.google.com/url?q=https://github.com/orgs/uswds/projects/8/views/32?sliceBy%255Bvalue%255D%3Duswds%2B3.8.0&sa=D&source=docs&ust=1711663441786792&usg=AOvVaw1fmg5gDdwSmTHDPqCZLvai).

 **Slide 10:** Next, I'd like to give an update on the accessibility tests we launched last month.